AccurateMeasure/Employees-Performance-Optimization/Data_Analysis.md

 These analyses allows us to explore complex questions and to drive meaningful conclusions that can inform strategic decisions and improve organizational outcomes.

 ## DAX
-The following DAX formulas are some of the DAX used for advanced calculations and dynamic analysis on top of the structured data model:
+The following DAX formulas are some of the measures used for dynamic analysis on top of the structured data model:

 - Starting Headcount =
 var snapshotdt = (min(CALENDAR[DATE KEY]))